branyang02/brandonyang/src/assets/notes/ode.md

 <blockquote class="problem">

-A recent college graduate borrows 150K at an interest 6% to puchase a condo.
+A recent college graduate borrows 150K at an interest 6% to purchase a condo.
 The buyer expects to make payments at a rate $800 + 10t$ per month.

 - When will the load be paid off?
 - How large a load could be paid off in exactly 20 years?